pilotextensions/pilot-signbridge/docs/docs/index.md

 3. **Pilot-Web Extension**
   [⬇️ Download Pilot-Web Extension](https://github.com/pilotextensions/pilot-signbridge/releases/download/v1.0.0/cryptoprovider.pilot-signbridge.zip).
 This extension enables integration with the Pilot-Web Client for seamless signing operations.

-⚠️ *Both the extension **and** the Windows app must be installed — the extension alone will not work.*
+⚠️ *Both the Chrome extension and the Windows app must be installed — the Chrome extension alone will not work.*

 ## Why Pilot-SignBridge?